Pivoting a Back-Shoulder Dart to a Back-Neckline Dart

-For this lesson we have provided free graded bodice slopers (U.S. sizes 2-16) for you to download, print out and cut out your particular size.
+The back bodice sloper needed for this lesson can be found and drafted in our Pattern making lesson: Drafting a Shoulder Dart Bodice Sloper from Measurements or in our Draping Lesson: Bodice Sloper.
+Or, you can download and print our free Women’s Bodice Slopers (U.S. sizes 2-16) included in our lesson: Pivoting a Bodice Shoulder Dart to a Side Bust Dart.
 Use our Color Map download to help guide you with the cutting process.
-The UofF Global Size Chart will assist you in locating your size and size equivalent for the UK, Europe and Asia.
+The UoF Global Size Chart will assist you in locating your size and size equivalent for the UK, Europe and Asia.

 |1||Tracing the Back Bodice||1-7|

 MODULE 1 • Tracing the Back Bodice

 |1||For this lesson, you will need your Back Bodice Sloper with a shoulder and waist dart.|

 |2||You will also need one piece of unlined white pattern paper that measures 3” (7.6cm) larger than your back sloper on all four sides.|